daviddalpiaz/appliedstats/collinearity.md

 \begin{center}\includegraphics{collinearity_files/figure-latex/unnamed-chunk-37-1} \end{center}

 Interestingly, in both cases, the MSE is roughly the same on average.
-Again, this is because collinearity effects a model's ability to *explain*, but not predict.
+Again, this is because collinearity affects a model's ability to *explain*, but not predict.

 ```r